felipedmnq/python-learnings/airflow/README.md

 ### Task lifecycle

-* There are in total 11 diffenrent kinds of stages in Airflow.
+* There are different kinds of stages in Airflow.
+    * no_status - scheduler created empty task instance
+    * none - the task has not yet been queued for execution
+    * scheduled - scheduler determined task dependencies to run
-    * queued - scheduler sent task to executor to eun on the queue
+    * queued - scheduler sent task to executor to run and it is waiting for a worker
     * running - worker picked up a task and is now running it
     * success - the task is completed without fails
-    * failed - the task has failed
+    * shutdown - the task run has been aborted when it was running
+    * restarting - the task was requested to restart
-    * up_for_retry - the task will schedulled and reruned
+    * failed - the task had an error during execution and has failed
-    * up_for_reschedule - the task will be rescheduled avery certain time interval
+    * skipped - the task has been skipped due to branching, LatestOnly or similar
-    * upstream_failed - the upstream task failed
+    * upstream_failed - the upstream task failed and the trigger rule says we need it
-    * skipped - the task has been skipped
+    * up_for_retry - the task has failed but has retry attempts left and will be rescheduleed
+    * up_for_reschedule - the task is a Sensor that is in reschedule mode
-    * scheduled - scheduler determined task instance needs to run
+    * deferred - the task has been deferred to a trigger
-    * no_status - scheduler created empty task instance
-    * shutdown - the task run has been aborted
+    * removed - The task has vanished from the DAG since the run started

 ![airfklow-status](airflow/images/airflow_status.png)